Shelter Intake and Pathway Planning

 - Animals for immediate transfer

-- Candidates for open selection (animals to be on view to the public during their stray hold to expedite adoption selection)
+- Candidates for immediate adoption and open selection (animals to be on view to the public during their stray hold to expedite adoption selection)

 - Sick animals with infectious disease